reehazshrestha/Jarvis_CUI/README.md

-# Voice Assistant with Ollama
+# Jarvis The Voice Assistant with Ollama

 This project implements a voice assistant using the `Ollama` model.
 It listens to your questions and responds using text-to-speech.